oussamahamdaoui/forgJs/README.md

 ### 5 If you have any questions ask them in the FAQ

-# 6 Please have fun, and if you feel like not following the rulles then don't  follow them
+# 6 Please have fun, and if you feel like not following the rules then don't follow them

 code with love :heart: